rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 There are very strict guidelines on LLM-generated code changes:
 > Pre-arranged, non-critical, high-quality, well-tested, and well-reviewed code changes that are originally created by an LLM are allowed, **with disclosure**.

+The policy holds LLM-generated changes to a *higher* bar than human-authored changes, not a lower one:
+LLM PRs are required to have tests, full stop, regardless of how hard that is, as well as various other restrictions;
+LLMs cannot be used to generate soundness-critical changes unless the author is already a domain expert, and even then it's strongly discouraged.

 In general, the policy focuses on *understanding*, helping to ensure that we have a mental model of our code, not just artifacts that mechanically do the right thing.